 - Give underwater photography a try.

-If you don’t have any beaches nearby, take photos in a bathtub or use running water as a prop.
+If you don’t have any beaches nearby, take photos in a bathtub or use running water.
+The great thing about a bathtub is that you can add coloring to change the color of the water.
+Be careful not to stain your model’s skin, though!

 Many conceptual photographers like to use their dreams as inspiration for their work.
 Your own childhood dreams can provide you with an abundance of original ideas.